e74000/runesetter/README.md

-# runesetter
+# Runesetter

-A TUI program for generating character sets.
+A very simple TUI program for generating character sets.

+## To run:

+Just run `go build .` and then `./runesetter` when in the project directory.